-Life in Anchorage is a full-on adventure!
+Urban & Wild: Anchorage is the gateway to Alaska adventure.
 With more than 60 glaciers in a 50-mile radius, a salmon stream in the heart of downtown, six surrounding mountain ranges, 300 miles of wilderness trails and the third largest state park in our backyard, it's no wonder.
 By day, dog sled across an icy glacier, spot copious wildlife, fly out to Denali and get to know Alaska’s first people.
 By night, enjoy hip, metropolitan amenities, abundant fresh-caught seafood and the frontier spirit of Alaska’s largest city.
 A unique location allows people to pack in a lot of adventure.
+A trip to Anchorage opens doors to the best of Alaska, all in one place.

 Alaska activities including famous wildlife, spectacular mountain vistas, fascinating cultures and icy blue glaciers all await your discovery.
 Metropolitan luxuries mix with unrivaled natural wonders to make Anchorage an unforgettable destination.
 Only in Anchorage can you meet a moose, walk on a glacier and explore a vast, natural park all in a single day.
 Topped with wildlife.